ksproska/msid_zad4/README.md

 USAGE
 Models creation was seperated into three steps:

-     Accessing and preprocessing data (feature_extraction.py)
+     - Accessing and preprocessing data (feature_extraction.py)
+          Since I decided to use HOG for feature extraction, time for feature extraction increased dramaticly, and I decided to seperate this proces from the others.
+          In this file the matrices containing images are preprocessed and saved in .pkl file in preprocessing directory.
      - Generating 3 models with best accuracy (KNeighbors.py)
+          By accessing original matrices from original directory and preprocessed matrices from preprocessing directory, I generate models with previously mentioned parameters.
+          The 3 models with best accuracy are then saved in models directory as .sav files.
-- Using a single model to predict label of a single peacture at the time (using_models.py)
+     - Using a single model to predict label of a single peacture at the time (using_models.py) This file is created in order to demonstrate the usage of generated model - how to predict the label of a single picture.

 Used libraries: